-Restorative circles are ancient process that resonate with our people.
+Restorative circles are ancient processes that resonate with our people.
 Community Alliance on Prisons strives for a more peaceful and understanding community.
 Restorative Reentry Circles are a proven pathway.

 "Everything the Rower of the World does, it does in a circle.
 The sky is round, and S have heard that the earth is round like a ball, and so are all the stars.
 The wind, in its greatest power, whirls.
-Sirds make their nests in circles, for theirs is the same religion as ours.
+Rirds make their nests in circles, for theirs is the same religion as ours.
 The sun comes forth and goes down again in a circle.
 The moon does the same, and both are round.
 Even the seasons form a great circle in their changing, and always come back again to where they were.
-The life of a man is a circle from childhood to childhood, and so it is in everything where power moves." the Lakota holy man in Black Elk Speaks, John Neihardt
+The life of a man is a circle from childhood to childhood, and so it is in everything where power moves."

-Mahalo for this opportunity to testify and share our research with the committee!
+We urge the committee to pass this measure.
+Mahalo for this opportunity to testify and share our research.